Zi Donnya Piggott as photgraphed in Atlanta by The Rustin Times

 Zi Donnya Piggott at the 2021 IGLTA Global Convention in Atlanta.
 Photo by Mark Morin

-For Zi, her goal is to create employment and business opportunities for LGBT+ people living in these countries and work with the government to create a more inclusive society.
-However, she is going a step further and wants to extend her work to Africa.
+Zi aims to create employment and business opportunities for LGBT+ people living in these countries and work with the government to create a more inclusive society.
+However, she is going further and wants to extend her work to Africa.

 “At the crux of the issues concerning LGBT+ people is economics and lack of exposure.
 We need to begin to expose our people to LGBT+ people from all over the world and different cultures.
 Travel is one of the ways that this can happen.
 Travel has the power to change lives and perspectives.”
 Zi added.

-For The IGLTA Foundation, the work Pink Coconuts is doing is vital to the future of LGBT+ tourism.
-It is also a way to educate their members on some of the issues LGBT+ people face in these regions and ways they can support and be a part of the work there.
+For the IGLTA Foundation, Pink Coconuts’ work is vital to the future of LGBT+ tourism.
+It also educates its members on some of the issues LGBT+ people face in these regions and ways they can support and participate in the work there.

 Zi is optimistic about the future of LGBT+ tourism across the African diaspora and on the continent.
 She also is thankful for the opportunity that comes with being the recipient of the IGLTA Foundation’s small business fellowship.